Removing Graffiti From Murals

 2. Multiple layers of graffiti compound the problems of removal (speed and avoidance of damage to the mural… or leaving behind residual spray paint on the mural) and increases the price.

-3. Is the mural protected by varnish (protective clear coat).
+3. Is the mural protected by a hard varnish (protective clear coat).
 Is it applied thickly or thinly?

 4. Is the protective varnish’s strategy supposed to be “sacrificial” or an impenetrable barrier?
-These two types of varnish are different qualities or materials.
+These two types of varnish are different qualities of materials.

 Maintenance is the key.
+As we all know from experience that quick action discourages further chaos.
 The key to a maintenance program working is to be organized having good coordination of interested parties.
-Given the best of conditions and favorable circumstances here are some guidelines: Small graffiti initials/name can usually be removed for a couple of hundred dollars.
-A tag that is more thickly applied and bigger, maybe a few hundred dollars.
-An enormous, repainting-type of graffiti can still be removed for maybe $3,500- $4,000.
+Given the best of conditions and favorable circumstances here are some guidelines for unprotected murals: Small graffiti initials/name applied over an unprotected mural can usually be removed for several hundred dollars, based on the amount of time it takes.
+A tag that is more thickly applied and bigger, maybe a few hundred more dollars.
+An enormous, repainting-type of graffiti can still be removed for maybe $3,500- $5,000.
 But multiple layers of graffiti compound the problems of removal and increases the price (speed and avoidance of damage to the mural… or leaving behind residual spray paint on the mural).

 Graffiti removal by Scott m.
 Haskins from mural by Kent Twitchell on Los Angeles freeway